maryash/maryash.github.io/135/projects/project_03.md

 All of these action-scheduling functions have no immediate effect when they are called, however the dwarf remembers your order and will start performing that action after the function `onAction` ends.
-When they complete the action, or if the action cannot be performed, they become idle and the function `onAction` will is called again for them, then you can change their order.
+When they complete the action, or if the action cannot be performed, they become idle and the function `onAction` will be called again for each dwarf, then you can specify their nex action.

 You **cannot schedule multiple actions** for a dwarf.
 Every time `onAction` is called, you can schedule only one action, multiple calls to
 `start_walk`, `start_chop`, `start_build`, and `start_pick` will be ignored, and only the first of them will be executed by the dwarf.